sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 - Click SAVE and then
 - Click the CREATE button

-`Be sure to change the values in the below Application manifest: both namespaces & repoURL`
+`IMPORTANT: Be sure to change the values in the above Application manifest: both namespaces & repoURL`

 Note that after the VM status is `Running` it will still `take up to 5 mins` for the MySQL VM to launch and run its `cloud-init` script to install, configure and run MySQL, after which the vote application will connect to the database and be ready to use.